 Six contestants spend a day with each other competing in various physical and mental challenges.
 During this evaluation day players decide who's good/lacking in various elements of trivia and strength.
 The next day, game day, challenges are presented and the gameplayers vote for the person they think most likely to fail the challenge.
 If the person fails, they are banished to the Dog Pound.
 But if the successfully complete the stunt, they then vote off one of the people who voted for them.
 Players are whittled down until only two remain.
 They then compete in a head to head competition to discover who's the Top Dog.
 But it's not over yet!
 The Top Dog then gets five question categories (ie: Sports, Politics, Entertainment) and must choose which player from the Dog Pound they want to answer each one.
 If the Top Dog chooses wisely and manages to get the pound members to answer three incorrectly, he/she wins the pot of $25,000.
 But if the Pound members answer three correctly, they split ...
 Written by

-Host, Brooke Burns personally said that her favorite "prank" among the Dog Eat Dog games is when the competitor has to strip off what he or she is wearing, as they try to complete the challenge.
+Host, Brooke Burns personally said that her favorite "prank" among the Dog Eat Dog games is when the competitor has to strip off what he or she is wearing, as they try to complete their challenge, she calls it "strip darts".
 See more »

 I agree with the guy who thinks the criticism of B.B. as host is irrational.
 Maybe I'm being distracted by her looks, but I think she does a good enough job aside from the canned comments she is expected to deliver.
 Being a prior Baywatch actress is no reason to automatically qualify Burns as an idiot, which is the conclusion many seem to be jumping too.